 This AI-generated image is for representation purpose only

 Passengers flying from USA to India with more than $10,000 in cash are often stopped at the origin airport.
-Certain customs rules apply to carrying cash out of India for USA-bound travelers.
-Indians or NRIs carrying above $3000 or Rs 25,000 in cash to USA are likely to be held up in India.
-Whether you are a US citizen, an OCI cardholder, a Green Card holder, or an Indian expat, certain limits apply to carrying cash money between India and USA.
-This guide is precisely for you to get over any confusion about how much Indian currency or US dollars you can legally carry while traveling.
+Certain customs rules apply to US-bound travelers carrying cash out of India.
+Indians or NRIs carrying above $3000 or Rs 25,000 in cash to USA are likely to be held up before boarding in India.
+Whether you are a US citizen with or without OCI Card, a Green Card holder, or an Indian expat, certain limits apply to carrying money between India and USA.
+This guide is to help you navigate complications over how much Indian currency you can take abroad, or how many US dollars you can legally bring to India.

 US-India travel guides, carrying cash from USA to India, traveling with cash from India to USA, US-India travel FAQs